imdeepmind/hocrox/README.md

 model.add(layers.Dense(4))
 ```

-In Hocrox, the interface for making pipelines very much similar.
+In Hocrox, the interface for making pipelines is very much similar.
 So anyone can make complex pipelines with few lines of code.

 ## Install